-1. Vehicle oil on parking lot

-2. Fertilizer on sidewalk

-3. Soap in the street from a carwash

-4. Wastewater treatment plant

-5. Grass clippings in street

-6. Duck and geese feces on the ground

-7. Emissions from a power plant
+1. Vehicle oil on parking lot 8.
+Sediment on a parking lot 2.
+Fertilizer on sidewalk 9.
+Trash alongside the road 3.
+Soap in the street from a carwash 10.
+Cigarette butt on ground 4.
+Wastewater treatment plant 11.
+Leaves and branches on stree 5.
+Grass clippings in street 12.
+Erosion 6.
+Duck and geese feces on the ground 13.
+Dog feces on the ground 7.
+Emissions from a power plant 14.
+Crop fertilizer Anguara naga 10